Technology Transfer Network - Air Toxics Web Site

 RTR review files that contain the risk modeling data will be posted here during the public comment periods for all RTR proposals.
 To use the emission data files, you must download them to your computer and unzip them to view the data and provide comments.

-The links provided here contain the detailed instructions for downloading and updating the emission data files.
+The below web links under the heading "Additional Resources" contain the detailed instructions for downloading and updating the emission data files.

 |RTR||Project Lead||Phone Number|

-The EPA is under a consent decree to complete RTRs for 3 additional source categories.
+The EPA is under a consent decree to complete RTRs for one source category and a court-order to complete RTRs for 33 source categories.
 The schedules for these categories are shown in the following table: